railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 Efficient delegation
 ---------------------

 To delegate a task to another user you can just change the person responsible for that task.
 However the system doesn't help you track tasks that you've delegated, such as monitoring of work done, if you do it this way.

 .. figure::  images/service_task_delegate.png
    :align: center

    *Form for delegating a task to another user.*

-Instead, you can use the button  *Delegate*  on a task.
+Instead, you can use the button :guilabel:`Delegate` on a task.

- *Delegate* \ ``Pending``\
+.. *Delegate* \ ``Pending``\

-\ ``Pending``\  \ ``Open``\
+.. \ ``Pending``\  \ ``Open``\

 The system enables you to modify tasks at all levels in the chain of delegation, to add additional information.
 A task can therefore start as a global objective and become more detailed as it is delegated down in the hierarchy.

 The second tab on the task form gives you a complete history of the chain of delegation for each task.
 You can find a link to the parent task there, and the different tasks that have been delegated.

 ..
 Copyright © Open Object Press.
 All rights reserved.